pagrossi91/home-lab/media-services/README.md

 ### Environment Configuration

 Create `.env` file with your specific values.
 These keep sensitive variables like passwords out of your `docker-compose.yml` and in a separate file that `docker-compose.yml` can reference as a `${VARIABLE}`.
-Note the DIRECTORY environment variable.
-This is the relative path to persistent storage.
+Note the APPDATA_DIR and MEDIADATA_DIR environment variables.
+These is the relative path to persistent storage (app config data and media data, respectively).
 Depending on your OS environment, you'll need to pick one.
 Or customize it to your needs.

-TODO: Update this concept for the media storage (i.e. the volumes with `../../RAIDDir` for easy updating) or other system mounts.

 ```bash
 # User and timezone settings